ZZerker/DAoCLogWatcher/README.md

 # DAoC Log Watcher

+A real-time tracker for **Dark Age of Camelot (Eden)**.
+Load your `chat.log` and instantly see how many RPs you're earning, where they're coming from, how fast they're rolling in, your kill/death stats, and live combat metrics — all updated as you play.

 > **Beta** — core RP tracking works well; combat, heal, and damage features are early beta and still being improved.
 Please report issues on the [Issues](https://github.com/ZZerker/DAoCLogWatcher/issues) page.

-A real-time tracker for **Dark Age of Camelot (Eden)**.
-Load your `chat.log` and instantly see how many RPs you're earning, where they're coming from, how fast they're rolling in, your kill/death stats, and live combat metrics — all updated as you play.
+## TL;DR — Getting Started

+1. In-game, run **`/chatlog`** to start writing your chat log to disk (only needed once per session)
+2. Run **`/stats`** in-game so the app can detect your character name
+3. Open DAoCLogWatcher — use the **Open DAoC Log** button or pick a session from the session browser

 ![DAoC Log Watcher screenshot](DAoCLogWatcher.Core/TestFiles/DAoC_Log_Watcher.png)